crasshacker/StickyWindows/README.md

 * StickToOther      - If true, the window should stick to other nearby windows when moved close to them.
 * StickToOutside    - If true, the window should stick to the outside edge of another window.
 * StickToInside     - If true, the window should stick to the inside edge of another window.
-* StickyCorners     - If true, the window should stick to corners of another window.
+* StickToCorners    - If true, the window should stick to corners of another window.
 * ClientAreaMoveKey - Specifies whether Ctrl or Shift keys allow dragging a window's from within its client area.

-The default WindowType is Sticky, the default StickGravity is 20, the default ClientAreaMoveKey is StickyWindows.ModifierKey.None, and the default StickyCorners value is false.
-The default value for all other properties is true.
+The default WindowType is StickyWindowType.Sticky, the default StickGravity is 20, and the default ClientAreaMoveKey is StickyWindow.ModifierKey.None; the default value for all other properties is true.

 ## Usage